 Literacy and Oracy

 The love of reading should not simply be consigned to the classroom but we believe that fostering the idea of reading for enjoyment will lead our students to explore for themselves the richness of the English Language, through Literature which extends far beyond the boundaries of the UK.
 Young adults who are well read have a clear advantage when it comes to establishing a foothold within the workplace.

 As a school, we are justifiably proud of our library which we believe to be one of the best- stocked school libraries in the borough.
 It is seen as the ‘heart of the school’ and all students are time-tabled for regular sessions in the Library – not only for reading but also for exploring and for seeking out books for themselves.
 Our professional Library Staff are always on hand to provide recommendations and students are allowed to have two books at any time to take home and read.
 We have the library available for students on both sites, as well as a designated reading support room.
 Sora, an app from students’ Google Drive, allows them also to take out books virtually, on a range of topics, some of which are audio books and this is regularly updated.

-Oracy: listening to the opinions of others and making your own point through reasoned Public Debate.
+Students are encouraged to listen to the opinions of others and make their own points through reasoned Public Debate.
 This enables students to discover for themselves their own gifts in Rhetorical and Persuasive Language.
-During the Covid-19 pandemic, it has not been possible to have larger groups of students debating topics, however, small groups are encouraged to engage with oracy, enabling fluent communication.
+Each subject area has opportunities built into their schemes of work for discussion, small groups are encouraged to engage with oracy, enabling fluent communication.
 To go further, the college has worked with Voice 21, an education charity that provides help and guidance for the improvement of public speaking in schools and we have training programmes associated with this.
 The Lead Practitioner programme in College, an initiative aimed to promote cutting edge aspects of teaching and learning, has an ongoing focus on oracy in the classroom and this is continuing into 2023.
 As well as this, students are given the opportunity to take part in national quizzes, world book day events and the Jack Petchey speak out challenge.
 For those students at key stage 3 who struggle with oracy and communication, as well as literacy issues, there are small groups who meet regularly with a teacher using the Hackney learning programme which aims to improve those skills, following a particular pathway which allows them to gain confidence in this area.
 In terms of the whole school, CPL topics regularly reinforce the need for competent reasoned communication and debate.